Jesson96/Discover-Dublin/README.md

 ## Credits

 ### Content
 Some of the text I got for the about me page is from wikipedia and was edited and restructured by me to suit the site.
-Other information for the carousels was gotten from wikipedia, the shelbourne website (https://www.theshelbourne.com/) and the visit dublin website (https://www.visitdublin.com/).
+Other information for the carousels was gotten from wikipedia, the shelbourne website [shelbourne](https://www.theshelbourne.com/) and the visit dublin website [Visit Dublin](https://www.visitdublin.com/).

 ###  Media